bterwijn/NQueens/docs/CodeQuality.md

 Abstraction is another way to make software easier to understand.
 A module or function has a particular purpose but when we use it we do not care about the details required to fulfil it's purpose, we only care about the result.
-These details are best hidden away in the module or function behind an interface.
+The details are best hidden away in the module or function behind an interface so the complexity is hidden.

 You could say the interface of a car is it's steering wheel, pedals and gear shifter.
 When you drive your car you do not think about the